PeARSearch/readthedocs/docs/source/usage.rst

     vim ${PEARS_DIR_2}/.env

 * Update the docker-compose to also bring up the second pod

 If you open your `docker-compose.yaml` file in the server at this point, you will find something like this:

 .. code-block:: bash

-    cat docker-compose.yaml

     version: '3.8'

     services: